Uma-Tech/parrot/README.md

     ```

 1. Setting required environment variables
-   _Alternative, you can create a local `.env` file with the variables_
+   _Alternatively, you can create a local `.env` file with the variables_
     ```shell
     export PARROT_DB_HOST=127.0.0.1
     export PARROT_SECRET_KEY=NO_SECRET